Krav Maga Seminars, where do I begin.

 The hosts do not view the seminar as a way to turn a short term profit, but as a way to grow in Krav Maga, build a school and achieve long-term successes and credibility.

 Hosting a seminar costs money, no doubt about it.
 And these expenses must be borne and covered by someone.

 Host has Deep Pockets - In rare cases the host or school are successful enough that they can cover a great deal of the costs on their own. i.e. they do not expect the seminar to "pay for itself" (entrance fees from participants).

 I have had cases where I wondered how the host could cover his expenses when there were so few participants, or when the participation fee was too low.
 The host responded with, "I wanted my students to have the experience and I wanted you here for my own benefit.
 I can afford to cover this out of my own pocket."

 The Gate - Another option is to advertise the seminar and hope that people show up.
 Of course you may be quite nervous if you have no idea how many students will show up.
 By this point you will have already incurred the expenses of my flight, my hotel, and soon you will have to pay the seminar fee.
 To lay out all that money without having any commitment as to how many participants you have is...tricky.
 Therefore I would like to offer some ideas that have worked very well in the past.

-Similarly in Voerendaal, Limburg (Netherlands) I had been hosted for several years.
+Similarly, in Voerendaal, Limburg (Netherlands) I had been hosted for several years.
 It was a small school where they rented space, the town of Voerendaal has a population of about 12,500.
-If you walk 5 minutes in any direction you will be in farmland, and yet every year we are sold out.
+If you walk 5 minutes in any direction you will be in farmland, only cows, and yet every year we are sold out.

 Students must prepay!
 With many of our groups the hosts are able to pay for my ticket months in advance, as such we save money on airfare.
 With El Al (and most airlines) the longer you wait - the more you pay.